isabella232/rtos-docs-pr.it-it/rtos-docs/netx-duo/netx-duo-sntp-client/chapter3.md

 ## <a name="nx_sntp_client_run_broadcast"></a>nx_sntp_client_run_broadcast

-Eseguire il client in modalità broadcast
+Eseguire il client in modalità di trasmissione

 ### <a name="prototype"></a>Prototipo